-What does self-organisation mean
+What does self-organization mean

 Self-organization means that the team determines how it reacts to its environment.
 And only when they have this opportunity, a group of people forms into a team.

-The systems theory in biology (essential names are Maturana and Varela) describes the self-organization of living systems with the main terms
+Systems theory in biology (essential names are Maturana and Varela) describes the self-organization of living systems with the main terms

 - Homeostasis – self-organization, the effort of a system to achieve internal stability

-In sociological systems theory (the most prominent representative is probably Niklas Luhmann) this approach is further developed and applied to a wide range of application areas:
+In sociological systems theory (the most prominent representative is probably Niklas Luhmann), this approach is further developed and applied to a wide range of application areas:

 - Differentiated functional systems in society are described

 - An important concept is always a guiding difference system / environment, i.e. the definition of how the inner life and processes of a system differ from the outside world

 - The form of internal processes, always a kind of communication